 Helsinki, the capital

-I explored quite a bit using the trams # 2 and #3 (that go around in a loop and take you to most major attractions) and visited the Senate Square, Helsinki Cathedral, Presidential palace, the bustling waterfront, Helsinki’s favorite Market Hall (where I got lunch several times) and the museums.
+I explored quite a bit using trams # 2 and #3 (that go around in a loop and take you to most major attractions).
+I visited the Senate Square, Helsinki Cathedral, Presidential palace, the bustling waterfront, Helsinki’s favorite Market Hall (where I got lunch several times), and the museums.
 In fact, Alfredo Jaar’s (Chilean artist-activist residing in NYC) exhibit on human rights at Helsinki’s Kiasma museum remains my favorite to date.
 I loved the fresh seafood at the waterfront stalls, the ferry to the UNESCO heritage fortress island Suomenlinna and walking the cobbled streets to enjoy the different neighborhoods.
-Being on a business trip, I could not do squeeze in more than a few extra days and thus would love to go back to see more!
+Being on a business trip, I could not squeeze in more than a few extra days and thus would love to go back to see more!

 Rovaniemi, the doorstep to Lapland

 Travel to Rovaniemi in Northern Finland was a dream come true.
 I’ve never traveled to such a cold place, but to witness the beauty of the Finnish Lapland was beyond my expectations.
-We visited Rovaniemi on January and it was the best time to enjoy the nature activities and to admire the magical Northern Lights.
+We visited Rovaniemi in January, and it was the best time to enjoy the nature activities and admire the magical Northern Lights.
 There are so many things to do in Rovaniemi that you need at least 4 days there.
-Rovaniemi is one of the best places in Finland to see the Aurora Borealis and also to learn and experience the Lapland culture.
-On our itinerary we had Snowmobile Safari, Husky sled, we visited a reindeer farm and even got a reindeer drive license.
+Rovaniemi is one of the best places in Finland to see the Aurora Borealis and learn and experience the Lapland culture.
+On our itinerary, we had Snowmobile Safari, Husky sled.
+We visited a reindeer farm and even got a reindeer drive license.
 Not to mention the fat bike tour during sunset, a visit to Santa Claus Village where we meet Santa, and the delicious food we eat there.
-We were lucky enough to see the Northern Lights in two nights, one during a picnic tour in the middle of the woods, and another by ourselves close to town.
+We were lucky enough to see the Northern Lights on two nights, one during a picnic tour in the middle of the woods and another by ourselves close to town.

 Natalie Deduck, Love and Road